Skip to content

 A

-In mild to moderate stable keratoconus, toric IOLs may be useful.
-However, irregular corneal shape reduces the predictive accuracy of astigmatism correction.
-Systematic reviews report relatively good outcomes in mild to moderate cases (Krumeich I–II), but in advanced keratoconus, the rate of achieving within 1 D of target tends to be low.
-The ESCRS guidelines recommend using the Kane keratoconus adjusted formula or Barrett True-K.
+For mild to moderate stable keratoconus, toric IOLs may be useful.
+However, due to irregular corneal shape, the predictive accuracy of astigmatism correction is reduced.
+Systematic reviews report relatively good outcomes in mild to moderate cases (Krumeich grade I–II), but in advanced keratoconus, the rate of achieving within 1 D of the target tends to be low.
+Consider using the Kane keratoconus adjusted formula or Barrett True-K for calculations.

 5. European Society of Cataract and Refractive Surgeons (ESCRS).
 ESCRS Guideline for Cataract Surgery.
 Dublin: ESCRS; 2024.